onefrankguy/frankmitchell.org/posts/cook-an-egg-with-a-mobile-phone.md

 <!--
-Title: Cook an egg with a mobile phone
+title: Cook an egg with a mobile phone
-Created: 5 February 2006 - 7:26 am
+created: 5 February 2006 - 7:26 am
-Modified: 5 February 2006 - 7:34 am
+updated: 5 February 2006 - 7:34 am
+slug: mobile-cooking
-Tags: recipes
+tags: recipes
 -->

 People cook things with microwaves all the time, so why not with [cell phones][]?
 Yes, those little rubber duck antennas are omnidirectional, and if they put out enough juice to boil an egg in three minutes, what are they doing to your brain?